 Search Engine Optimization: Learning what you need to know to build a website and make it rank high enough to be found when someone searches for your products takes time.
 Lots of time.
 I am a DIY self-taught computer user but most are not.
 The answer, then, is to have a developer build it for you.
 The cost for that starts at a rock-bottom $500 for a basic site and goes on up.

 SSL certificate ($50+/yr.) – Planning to accept credit card payments on your website?
 If so, you need one of these in place.
 And even if you plan to skirt around that by using PayPal or another third-party processor, you’ll pay fees for every payment you accept.
-Some of the shopping carts include the SSL Certificate in their monthly fee.
-This is true of both Shopify and BigCommerce.
+Most of the shopping carts and hosting companies include the SSL Certificate in their monthly fee.

 Merchant Account (usually free to set up but costs vary per month).
 This is what you need to accept payments for your products.
 Most people aren’t going to pay you with a check or cash unless you are selling locally.
 You have to have a way for them to pay you.
 There are many different options.